microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 # PFXImport Powershell Project

 This project consists of helper Powershell Commandlets for importing PFX certificates to Microsoft Intune.
-Further documetation of the feature can be found [here](https://docs.microsoft.com/en-us/intune/certificates-s-mime-encryption-sign).
+Further documentation of the feature can be found [here](https://docs.microsoft.com/en-us/intune/certificates-s-mime-encryption-sign).

 # Building the Commandlets
 ## Prerequisite